 There is plenty to do in Norway in autumn.
 Below are some of my favourite activities.

-The dazzling autumn colours make autumn in Norway the best time to be in the Norwegian nature.
+The dazzling autumn colours make autumn in Norway the best time to be in Norwegian nature.
 Grab your camera and take some pretty shots of the vivid landscapes.
+The best places to do that are in Norwegian fjords, like in Flam, as well as in the mountains, for example, in Rondane National Park.

 Autumn in Norway is the perfect time to pick delicious wild berries and mushrooms.
 But only do it when you know what types you are collecting, as some of them can be poisonous.